justinmahar/react-pdf-builder/README.md

 ## Fonts and formatting

-React PDF Builder includes [25 drop-in fonts](https://justinmahar.github.io/react-pdf-builder/?path=/docs/documentation-fonts--docs), ready to use, and supporting the Latin charset (English) with bold and italic formatting.
+React PDF Builder includes [25 drop-in fonts](https://justinmahar.github.io/react-pdf-builder/?path=/docs/documentation-fonts--docs), ready to use, and supports the Latin charset (used for English) with bold and italic formatting.

 All built-in fonts are hosted via [jsdelivr](https://www.jsdelivr.com/), but you can [self-host](https://justinmahar.github.io/react-pdf-builder/?path=/docs/documentation-fonts--docs#self-hosting-built-in-fonts) them too if you'd like.

-The framework also includes drop-in support for 5 different Emoji sets by JoyPixels, Noto Emoji, OpenMoji, and Twemoji.
+The framework also includes drop-in support for 5 different emoji sets by JoyPixels, Noto Emoji, OpenMoji, and Twemoji.
 Read more about [emoji support here](https://justinmahar.github.io/react-pdf-builder/?path=/docs/documentation-fonts--docs#adding-emoji-support).

 ## Downloading PDFs